SMLtahir/SimilarityCalculator/README.md

 # SimilarityCalculator

-*Python open source package that computes similarities between a list of items based on their tag relevance scores and prints the top neighbors of each item to file.*
+*Uses parallel processing and efficient C implementations to quickly compute similarities between a list of items; and prints the top neighbors (most similar items) of each item to file.*

 ##### Travis Continuous Integration Testing status